louisethorpe/louisethorpe.github.io/_posts/2023-10-19-digitaltapshoe.markdown

 ![distortion](/assets/img/tap_shoe/distortion.png)

-(I don't love the graphic above - so please biew it as a place holder until a make a better one).
+(I don't love the graphic above - so please view it as a place holder until a make a better one).

 # Reverb